adchsm/Slidebars/README.md

 * Links in Slidebars no longer close the containing Slidebar before following the link.
 Instead add class `.sb-close` to the `<a>`, or the parent of `<a>` to close first.
 * API rework.
 All API methods are now prefixed with `.slidebars`.
 For example `yourVariable.slidebars.open('left');`.
 * New API method `.destroy(side)`.
 Removes Slidebar from the DOM.
-* New option `siteLock` set to true or false, default: false.
-Locks site to prevent site scrolling when Slidebar is open.
-Alternatively you may also add class `sb-lock` the `<html>`.
+* New option `scrollLock` set to true or false, default: false.
+Prevents site scrolling when a Slidebar is open.
+Alternatively you may also add class `sb-scroll-lock` the `<html>`.
 * You may now use class `.sb-site-container` instead of `#sb-site`.
 * The script no longer checks positions of site and Slidebar elements, or moves them if located incorrectly.
 * .NET compatible.